Monday, January 27, 2025

 El Varon de Rabinal

-Pic.: A Maya carved jade plaque from Nebaj in Guatemala, depicting a Maya king with a headdress sitting on a throne and paying attention to a little person to the left of the scene, who is shown with crossed arms, the sign of greeting and respect.
-Late Classic period, c.
+Pic.: A Maya carved jade plaque from Nebaj in Guatemala depicts a Maya king with a headdress sitting on a throne and paying attention to a little person to the left of the scene, who is shown with crossed arms, the sign of greeting and respect.
+The plaque dates from the Late Classic period, c.
 CE 600-800.

 Monday, January 13, 2025